MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 For Example, to exclude F:\ and C:\MountPoint1, here are the steps:

-1. Run the Set0DPMGlobalPropery cmdletlet:
+1. Run the Set0DPMGlobalPropery cmdlet:

     ```PowerShell
     Set-DPMGlobalProperty -DPMStorageVolumeExclusion "F:,C:\MountPoint1"